epwalsh/obsidian.nvim/README.md

 ### Install and configure

 To configure Obsidian.nvim you just need to call `require("obsidian").setup({ ... })` with the desired options.
 Here are some examples using different plugin managers.
-The full set of configuration options are listed [below](#configuration-options).
+The full set of [plugin dependencies](#plugin-dependencies) and [configuration options](#configuration-options) are listed below.

 #### Using [`lazy.nvim`](https://github.com/folke/lazy.nvim)